 The officer will chose to let you go or arrest you for DUI.

-What happens if I refuse a blood or breath test?
+What happens if I refuse a breath test?

 There could be serious consequences including:

 - Jail time if convicted of DUI charges.